TVC Law Firm collects, receives and processes personal data about you in a number of situations.

 Right to transmit data (data portability)

-Complaint to the Danish Data Protection Agency
+Lodging of complaint with the Danish Data Protection Agency

 Links to other websites